alexcoder04/rfap/README.md

 SMB is too complex.

-WebDAV maxes not much sense.
+WebDAV makes not much sense.

 SSHFS is for nerds.